singnet/dev-portal/docs/ai-developers/daemon-ssl-setup.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Found the following certs:
-  Certificate Name: <domain_name>
+  Certificate Name: <daemon_domain>
-    Domains: <domain_name>
+    Domains: <daemon_domain>
     Expiry Date: 2019-05-22 23:22:26+00:00 (VALID: 89 days)
-    Certificate Path: /etc/letsencrypt/live/<domain_name>/fullchain.pem
+    Certificate Path: /etc/letsencrypt/live/<daemon_domain>/fullchain.pem
-    Private Key Path: /etc/letsencrypt/live/<domain_name>/privkey.pem
+    Private Key Path: /etc/letsencrypt/live/<daemon_domain>/privkey.pem
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

+## Step 4 — Mount certificate path (Only required if the daemon is being run in a docker container)
-4. Base on the certificate paths from above, mount the certificate dir as a volume in your docker container.
+Based on the certificate paths from above, mount the certificate dir as a volume in your docker container.
 Note that the certificates
-may be symbolic links, so you can't just mount `/etc/letsencrypt/live/<domain_name>/`.
+may be symbolic links, so you can't just mount `/etc/letsencrypt/live/<daemon_domain>/`.

 ```
-$ sudo ls -la /etc/letsencrypt/live/<domain_name>/
+$ sudo ls -la /etc/letsencrypt/live/<daemon_domain>/
 total 12
 drwxr-xr-x 2 root root 4096 Feb 22 00:22 .
 drwx------ 3 root root 4096 Feb 22 00:22 ..
-lrwxrwxrwx 1 root root   42 Feb 22 00:22 cert.pem -> ../../archive/<domain_name>/cert1.pem
+lrwxrwxrwx 1 root root   42 Feb 22 00:22 cert.pem -> ../../archive/<daemon_domain>/cert1.pem
-lrwxrwxrwx 1 root root   43 Feb 22 00:22 chain.pem -> ../../archive/<domain_name>/chain1.pem
+lrwxrwxrwx 1 root root   43 Feb 22 00:22 chain.pem -> ../../archive/<daemon_domain>/chain1.pem
-lrwxrwxrwx 1 root root   47 Feb 22 00:22 fullchain.pem -> ../../archive/<domain_name>/fullchain1.pem
+lrwxrwxrwx 1 root root   47 Feb 22 00:22 fullchain.pem -> ../../archive/<daemon_domain>/fullchain1.pem
-lrwxrwxrwx 1 root root   45 Feb 22 00:22 privkey.pem -> ../../archive/<domain_name>/privkey1.pem
+lrwxrwxrwx 1 root root   45 Feb 22 00:22 privkey.pem -> ../../archive/<daemon_domain>/privkey1.pem
 -rw-r--r-- 1 root root  692 Feb 22 00:22 README
 ```

 Directory listing shows us that the link is relative and jumps two directories above.
-This means we need to mount `/etc/letsencrypt` (or mount where it points, e.g. `/etc/letsencrypt/archive/<domain_name>`,
+This means we need to mount `/etc/letsencrypt` (or mount where it points, e.g. `/etc/letsencrypt/archive/<daemon_domain>`,
 but this could break if certbot changes how it stores certs and manages renewals)

 ```
 $ docker run -v /etc/letsencrypt:/etc/letsencrypt [...]
 ```
-5. Updating daemon config

-Add the following two entries to the daemon config
-    "ssl_cert": "/etc/letsencrypt/live/<domain_name>/fullchain.pem",
-    "ssl_key": "/etc/letsencrypt/live/<domain_name>/privkey.pem"

-6. Registering your service with new endpoint and https

-You'll need to update your service metadata to include the new ssl enabled endpoint.

-This is in the section beginning `"endpoints": [`
+## Step 5 — Schedule renewal of certificates

+Let's Encrypt certificates are valid for 90 days and need to be renewed post that.
-7. Check cron or systemd timer is in place for renewal of certificates:
+Check cron or systemd timer is in place for renewal of certificates:

 `cat /etc/cron.d/certbot` or `systemctl show certbot.timer`